Quansight-Labs/ndindex/docs/slices.md

 <!-- TODOS:

-- Regularize the type of a in discussions(list vs. array)
+- Regularize the type of a in discussions (list vs. array)
 - Better wording for omitted rule
 - First person?
-- Indexes vs. indices

 -->